terranodo/tegola-docs/content/getting-started/index.md

   max_zoom = 20
 ```

 Note: This configuration file is specific to the Bonn data provided in step 2.
-If you're using another dataset reference the [Configuration Documentation](/configuration).
+If you're using another dataset, reference the [Configuration Documentation](/configuration).

 ## 4. Start Tegola